-BNC Publishing’s annual event, the Big F&B Forum is set to take place at Al Habtoor Palace on 14 November 2018 and is expected to bring together the biggest names in the food and beverage sector to debate and discuss the trends, challenges, and future of the industry.
+BNC Publishing’s annual event, the Big F&B Forum is set to take place at Hilton Dubai, Al Habtoor City on 14 November 2018 and is expected to bring together the biggest names in the food and beverage sector to debate and discuss the trends, challenges, and future of the industry.

 Today, the food and beverage sector in the region, particularly in the UAE can be described as a dynamic and growing industry.
 There are new openings almost every other day and competition is tough.
 Safeguarding your market share today is more difficult than ever and we rounded up the most experienced and knowledgeable professionals within the industry to discuss the trends and set the agenda for the Big F&B Forum.